CharlieCL/SynaNN/README.md

 MNIST is a data sets for hand-written digit recognition in machine learning.
 It is split into three parts: 60,000 data points of training data (mnist.train), 10,000 points of test data (mnist.test), and 5,000 points of validation data (mnist.validation).

-By using Synapse layer and simple multiple layers of CNN (Conv2D), MaxPooling, Layer, Activation, Droupout, and Adam for optimization, we achieved very good **99.59%** accuracy .
+We achieved very good accuracy by using the Synapse layer and simple multiple layers of CNN (Conv2D), MaxPooling, Layer, Activation, Dropout, and Adam for optimization.